menacit/virt_base_course/13-opt_hw_virt.md

 ---
 <!-- _footer: "© Course authors (CC BY-SA 4.0) - Image: © Micah Elizabeth Scott (CC BY-SA 2.0)" -->
 ## Para-virtualisation
-Let's not pretend that we are relying on real hardware.
+Let's not pretend that guests are running on real hardware.

+Virtual devices don't necessarily need to act like physical HW and can be much more efficient.

 Virtio offers standardised virtual devices such as NICs, block devices, sockets and sound cards.